student-diyajain/student-diyajain/README.md

-👋 Hello, I'm Diya Jain!
+# 👋 Hi, I'm Diya Jain!

-💻 I'm a Backend Developer passionate about crafting scalable, modular systems that power impactful platforms.
+💻I'm a Backend Developer with a passion for building scalable, modular systems that drive real-world impact.
-I specialize in Java, Spring Boot, and RESTful APIs, and thrive on solving complex challenges with clean architecture and maintainable code.
-I love bridging technical depth with clear documentation to drive real-world solutions.
+I specialize in Java, Spring Boot, and RESTful APIs, and enjoy solving complex problems with clean architecture and maintainable code.
+My work blends technical depth with structured documentation, making sure every solution is both powerful and clear.